Multiple Sclerosis: A break down

 Aside from cognitive dysfunction, those living with MS are more prone to periods of anxiety or depression (or both).
 Mood swings can also become apparent.

 Constipation is a common issue, as are many problems with passing urine, including the need to go more frequently.

-Thos living with MS can experience pain that’s either directly caused by the condition, or as a result of other symptoms.
+One of the warning signs of MS does include experiencing pain.
+It can either be directly caused by the condition, or as a result of other symptoms.
 This can include both neuropathic and musculoskeletal pain.

 Do some of these behaviours sound familiar?
 It can be difficult, but if you’re looking for MS home care, please call 0808 278 5702 to chat through your care options today.